AlchlcDvl/TownOfUsReworked/README.md

 -----------------------

-# Objectifiers
+# Dispositions

-Objectifiers are basically a second objective for the player.
-They can either choose to win the regular way, or win via their Objectifier's condition.
+Dispositions are basically a second objective for the player.
+They can either choose to win the regular way, or win via their Disposition's condition.

 ## Allied
 ### Applied To: Neutral (Killing)